The program is organized as a pedagogic continuum:

 Students may undergo their master thesis at another partner institution in Japan (Kyoto University, Tokyo Institite of Technology) Switzerland (PSI / ETH Zurich) or India (IIT Madras), Univeristy Cornell (USA), University of Connecticut (USA).

 Scientists coming from all over the world

-There will also be a teaching contribution from scientists coming from outside Europe, Japan (University of Kyoto, Institute of Materials Research, and Tokyo Institute of Technology) and Russia (Southern Federal University) University of Connecticut, Cornell (USA) IIT Madras (India) in order to show the perspectives in Non-European countries, as well as researchers from Large Scae Facilities and experts from Industry.
+There is also a teaching contribution from scientists coming from outside Europe, Japan (University of Kyoto, Institute of Materials Research, and Tokyo Institute of Technology) and Russia (Southern Federal University) University of Connecticut, Cornell (USA) IIT Madras (India) in order to show the perspectives in Non-European countries, as well as researchers from Large Scae Facilities and experts from Industry.